Thanchida/final_project/README.md

 ## **List of Missing Features and Outstanding Bugs**
 - Users can't change their passwords.
 - If a lead decides to create a project, they can't cancel it.
+- If evaluator rejected project,lead can't send it again